firebud2/staff-docs/teams-and-roles.md

     project.
 They will also interact directly with managers/supervisors of each team.
-    - **Manager**, managers are responsible for direct management of various teams within the organization and their work. *Note: generally a senior team members take this role.*
+    - **Manager**, managers are responsible for direct management of various teams within the organization and their work. *Note:
+    Generally senior team members take on this role within their team.*
     - **Supervisor**, assistant management role.
 This role allows an individual to take a lesser-management role whilst maintaining their actual dominant role(s).
 Flexible work-load that is normally helping